 Our Enrichment Curriculum goes beyond the National Curriculum.
 It offers unique learning experiences which provide students with enriched cultural capital.
 By offering a varied and diverse set of experiences, we help to prepare students for the culturally diverse nature of the society in which we live.

-The Personal Development Programme has been developed in line with statutory and non-statutory frameworks provided by the Department for Education, and incorporates many elements typically seen within PSHE (Personal, Social and Health Education) and related subjects.
-However at Gable Hall we have taken the approach of augmenting the standard PSHE topics with a range of life-skill training, creating a substantial subject that prepares all of our students both to succeed within the school and then thrive in the outside world.
+Our PD and SMSC Programme adheres closely to both statutory and non-statutory frameworks outlined by the Department for Education, encompassing key aspects commonly associated with PSHE (Personal, Social and Health Education) and related subjects.
+However, at Gable Hall, we go above and beyond by supplementing the standard PSHE topics with an array of life skills training, creating a substantial and practical subject that prepares all our students not only for success within the school but also for flourishing in the wider world.

-1. Social, Moral, Spiritual and Cultural Education and Character Development
+- Social, Moral, Spiritual, and Cultural Education, along with Character Development

 How do we ensure our vision becomes a reality?